AAdewunmi/Employee-Payroll-Management-System/README.md

 ii.
 Run as a Spring Boot App

 iii.
-Test API end points using Postman
+Test RESTful API end points using Postman for CRUD operations:

 - Get All Employees
 - Get Employee By ID